bedrockio/bedrock-core/services/web/src/docs/USERS.md

 ## Update Self

 Update the user object for the user associated with the JWT token.
 All fields in the User object can be updated using this.

 callSummary({method: 'PATCH', path: '/1/users/me'})

 ## Create User

 Create a new user object.
 Requires admin permissions.

+Note if the password is not provided, an invite is sent to the user.

 callSummary({method: 'POST', path: '/1/users'})